article image

 You must maintain consistency throughout the installation.
 Tighten every connection point to manufacturer specifications and align all components properly.
 This approach distributes loads evenly and prevents stress from concentrating in weak areas.

-You should also follow installation guidelines exactly.
+You should also follow the installation guidelines exactly.
 Manufacturers design systems for specific conditions, and deviations reduce performance or void warranties.
 Careful installation upfront prevents costly issues later.

 Maintenance and Long-Term Reliability